alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 > If you're looking for a TOC, GitHub generates it for you: should find it
 > clicking some icons on the right side of this readme

+# What's up?

+All started with a question: is *Interactor* worth to have as a dependency in a project?

+I'll try to chat about:

+- what is an interactor?
+- is an interactor better than a PORO?
+- does an interactor materialize business logic?
+- is an interactor OO?
+Is it functional?
+- what *Interactor* lacks?
+Could we enrich it?

+The gem in this repo will serve as practical demonstrator of the subjects.
+We'll use it to add some additional bricks to a basic interactor and to test a conceptually different approach.
+And we'll see how hard could be to implement a custom - rough and basic - solution by having the source code at hand.

 # What is an interactor?

 > [!NOTE]